Rhombophryne coronata

 Rhombophryne coronata is a frog of the family Microhylidae.
 It is endemic to eastern Madagascar.

 Rhombophryne coronata is a terrestrial and fossorial species that inhabits primary and somewhat degraded rainforests as well as pine plantations.
 It is particularly associated with forests rich in moss and lichens.
 It is a widespread species that is moderately common in parts of its range.
-It is suffering from habitat loss caused by subsistence agriculture, timber extraction, charcoal production, invasive species (eucalyptus), and expanding human settlements.
+It is facing habitat loss caused by subsistence agriculture, timber extraction, charcoal production, invasive species (eucalyptus), and expanding human settlements.
 It occurs in the Zahamena, Andasibe-Mantadia, and Andringitra National Parks.